becoinc/DCOS-Azure/README.md

 * Added full example, more documentation and a large number of inline notes on the configuration decision points and reasoning behind the setup of the scripts and use of the variables.
+* Bake in operational and management features, such as etcd, node Exporter and cAdvisor.
 * Make it possible to scope down the Azure Service Principal to just the resource group for the DC/OS cluster and manually pre-create the resource group and assign the IAM sp to apply principle of least privilege